PULdischo/dsf-spring-2025/content/sessions/week-3.md

 1. If you have not already, download your Google Sheets metadata as a .csv file:
     - Click “File” and select “Download as Comma-separated values”
     - Locate the metadata CSV you’ve just downloaded on your computer (probably in “Downloads” folder!) – but don’t open it!
     - Without opening it (to avoid issues with Excel scrambling your UTF-8 encoding), rename this file using all lowercase letters, no spaces, and no special characters.
-For example: “psychiana-demo.csv”, “idaho-waters.csv”, “hjccc-dev.csv”
+For example: "demo-metadata.csv”, “latam-writers-exhibit.csv”, “my-project.csv”
 2. Add your metadata CSV to the repository.
     - Locate your CSV in your File Explorer / Finder (probably in “Downloads”)
     - Locate your project repository.
 Use the GitHub Desktop shortcut or open the VS Code explorer.